coolguy55d/MY-first-hackpad/README.md

  `/macropad_backcover.3mf` - The 3D printable base casing.
  `/top cover 2.0.3mf` - The 3D printable top switch covering.
  `macropad.kicad_*` - The raw KiCad schematic and PCB layout files.
+`CODE.py` - The code for the microcontroller to work